Tattnall County DUI Court Process

 What to Bring to Court

-- Any Documentation: Any documents relevant to your case, such as proof of insurance, registration, or medical records (if relevant).
+- Any Documentation: Any documents relevant to your case, such as police reports, vehicle registration, insurance information, or character letters (if you have them).

 Local Court Procedures